 What shapes our responses to climate change?
 Where do sustainability and human culture meet?

-The new season of the “What Makes Us Human” podcast and essay series from the College of Arts and Sciences, titled "Where Is the Human in Climate Change?" will showcase the newest thinking across academic disciplines about the relationship between humans and the environment.
+The new season of the “What Makes Us Human” podcast and essay series from the College of Arts and Sciences in collaboration with the Cornell Broadcast Studios, titled "Where Is the Human in Climate Change?" will showcase the newest thinking across academic disciplines about the relationship between humans and the environment.
 Featuring 3-5 minute audio essays written and recorded by Cornell faculty, a new episode will be released each Tuesday through the spring, beginning April 17.

 “While many of our grand environmental challenges often depend on breakthroughs in science and technology, they are all also fundamentally human in nature.
 This podcast season aims to explore that human dimension, which is critical to our future,” said Gretchen Ritter ’83, the Harold Tanner Dean of Arts and Sciences.